-Backless dresses are loved by celebrities and fashion-forward brides: in 2015, they became a much-loved statement at summer weddings - and they are set to be even more popular in 2016 as the latest styles offer even more grace and flexibility.
+Backless dresses are loved by celebrities and fashion-forward brides: since 2015, they've been a much-loved statement at summer weddings - and continue to be just as popular as the latest styles offer even more grace and flexibility.

 If you’re wondering how to wear a backless wedding dress, check out our tips and advice – plus a selection of the very latest backless wedding dress designs to inspire you.

 PIctured left - Essense of Australia Style D1877, pictured right - Tia by Benjamin Roberts Style 5502